MarsUniversity/ece387-robotics/website/syllabus/syllabus.md

 ## Prerequisite Course

-Familiarity with any programming language, such as Matlab or C/C++, is all that is required.
+- Familiarity with any programming language, such as Matlab or C/C++
+- Understanding of high school trigonometry
+- Understanding of simple matrix/vector operations

 ## Course Materials and Resources